wala-fr/CodingameFramework/README.md

 * Create __caches__ ([around positions](CodingameFramework/src/main/java/fr/framework/MapUtils.java), distances...)

-* One of the main problem using Java in CodingGame (beside its slowness) is garbage collector timeouts.
+* One of the main problems using Java in CodingGame (besides its slowness) is garbage collector timeouts.
 One way to reduce them is to implement the trick in [GarbageCollectorUtils](CodingameFramework/src/main/java/fr/framework/timeout/GarbageCollectorUtils.java) (see also [JVM memory issues](https://www.codingame.com/forum/t/java-jvm-memory-issues/1494)).
 But mostly you must __avoid creating garbage collectable objects__.
 For an example, you can look at the [Beam Search](CodingameFramework/src/main/java/fr/code/utils/search/BeamWaySearcher.java) implementation.

-I'm also beginning to use bitboards (but no specific tips for Java).
+I'm also starting to use bitboards (but no specific tips for Java).

 There an [associated post](https://www.codingame.com/forum) in the Codingame forum.
 Hope it will be helpful.